peterhuene/azure-functions-rs/examples/http/README.md

 ## Invoke the `greet_async` function

-With support for async functions enabled, invoke the function with `curl`:
+The easiest way to invoke the function is to use `curl`:

 ```
 $ curl localhost:8080/api/greet_async\?name=Peter